wearecodets/hw3-mozhdeh-ahmadi/README.md

 >
 > Still unclear about requesting a PR review?
 [See the course info](https://github.com/wearecodets/phase-two/blob/master/week-zero/about.md#homework-pull-request).

-If you finish early with this homework, go ahead and prepare for [next week](https://github.com/wearecodets/phase-two/tree/master/week-three).

 ## Getting Started

+After completing this homework, you should end up with five branches: `master`, `feature-accordion` and three other bug fix branches.

+**Do not modify `index.html`, `index.js` or `.scss` files in `src/stylesheets`.
+Your code should only be in `src/main.js`.**

 If it's your first time working on this project, run `npm install`.
 Otherwise, just `npm start` to begin working.

-**Do not modify `index.html` or `.scss` files in `src/stylesheets`.
-Your code should only be in `src/main.js`.**

 ## Branching Rules